praw-dev/praw/docs/getting_started/multiple_instances.rst

 .. note::

-    By default, PRAW will check to see if it is in an asynchronous environment at the initialization of :class:`.Reddit` and every time a network request is made.
-To disable this check you can do:
+    By default, PRAW will check to see if it is in an asynchronous environment every time a network request is made.
+To disable this check, set the ``check_for_async`` configuration option to ``false``.
+For example:

     .. code-block:: python